It’s actor Sir Tom Courtney’s 78th birthday today.

 After a spell at Kingston High School he went on to study drama at the Royal Academy of Dramatic Art, in London.
 His big career break coming in 1961 when he took the starring role on stage in Billy Liar, based on a novel by Keith Waterhouse.

-Coincidentally, a couple of days ago I watched director John Schlesinger’s 1963 film Billy Liar, in which Tom Courtenay reprised the eponymous role of Billy Fisher (aka Billy Liar).
+Coincidentally, a couple of days ago I watched director John Schlesinger’s 1963 film Billy Liar, in which Tom Courtenay reprised the eponymous role of Billy Fisher (aka Billy Liar), which he’d earlier portrayed on stage.

 Young Fisher was a Walter Mitty type character with two fiancées, even though his true love was a third girl; the free spirited Liz (played by the beautiful Julie Christie).

-To add to his complicated lifestyle Billy works in a dead end job in a undertakers office (excuse the pun) and in addition to delusions that he is the leader of a fictional country called Ambrosia.
+To add to his unfulfilling lifestyle Billy works in a dead end job in a undertakers office (excuse the pun), not to mention having delusions that he is the leader of a fictional country called Ambrosia.

 To compound things further he has been caught by the boss embezzling the stamp money for the hundreds of work calendars he didn’t send to customers the previous Christmas.